joeheyming/redef/README.md

 For example, you could capture stdout of a function call, and after capturing it, `sys.stdout` goes back to normal:

-* Class WriteCapturer:
+* Class CapturedOutput:
     * Has 2 variables you want: `output`, `returned`

-* Static Functions that return a WriteCapturer:
+* Static Functions that return a CapturedOutput:
     * `stdout_of(func, *args, **kwargs)`:
         Call a function and capture the stdout.
-        Returns a `WriteCapturer` object that has the stdout and the return value of calling func.
+        Returns a `CapturedOutput` object that has the stdout and the return value of calling func.

     * `stderr_of(func, *args, **kwargs)`:
         Call a function and capture the stderr.
-        Returns a `WriteCapturer` object that has the stderr and the return value of calling func.
+        Returns a `CapturedOutput` object that has the stderr and the return value of calling func.

+`wiretap`:
+        * A static function that creates a Redef object only for the purpose of capturing the method_args and called values.
+          The original functionality should remain the same.